Different Worlds Come Together

 Yes, Denison offers partial tuition merit scholarships to academically talented international students.

-Students who apply for need based institutional grant will be required to complete carefully and accurately both the International Student Financial Aid Application and the Certification of Finances.
-Full financial support is not available.
-No need based aid will be awarded to an applicant submitting an incomplete Certification of Finances form.
+Students who apply for need based institutional grant will be required to complete the CSS Profile.
+No need based aid will be awarded to an applicant who does not submit this form.

 Each student is required to contribute a minimum of $20,000 per year towards the total cost of attendance at Denison.
 As a member of the National Collegiate Athletic Association Division III, Denison does not offer athletic scholarships.